 How Can I Speed My Recovery?

-After your surgery, your behavior can have a powerful effect on your recovery time.
+After your eyelid surgery, your behavior can have a powerful effect on your recovery time.
 Your goal should be to minimize both swelling and bruising.
 Eyelids are inherently soft, movable tissue.
 Ideally, your surgeon would be able to avoid visible bruising, but some swelling and irritation is unavoidable.
 In the two to three days immediately following surgery, one should keep their head elevated at all times.
 Ice packs should be applied to the face as a mild cold therapy.
 This will help reduce both swelling and inflammation.
 While bruising is extremely common, any bleeding in the first 48 hours should be reported to your physician.
 To avoid bleeding, try to minimize head and eyelid movement.
 Because reading, surfing the internet, and watching TV involve eye and eyelid movement, patients would be well advised to seek other means of entertainment.
 Listening to music, audiobooks, and podcasts are the most popular activities for recovering patients.

 Can My Diet and Medications Affect My Recovery?

 Yes, diet can be a factor in recovery time.
 Some patients choose to consult with a nutritionist prior to surgery to develop a post-operative eating plan.
 A high amount of salt in one’s diet can exacerbate swelling, so going low-sodium for a few days is a good idea.
 Bruising may increase if one takes too much fish oil supplements.
 Aspirin may have a negative effect on your bruising as well.
 Your surgeon may proscribe medications designed to speed recovery.
 Be sure to consult with your doctor regarding any other medications you may be taking, as these meds may slow recovery.
 Learn about our address and contact details for the following locations:

 Contact Fraser Valley Cataract and Laser